Any questions, emails or contact requests submitted prior to January 20, 2018 must be resubmitted.

-The 2017 clinic will be co-hosted by members of the Indiana University football staff.
+The 2018 clinic will be co-hosted by members of the Purdue University Football staff.

 One of the highlights of the 2016 camp was a servant leadership project focusing on presentations and information about the judicial and law enforcement systems.
 Allen Superior Court Judge Wendy Davis and representatives of the Allen County Sheriff’s Department, Fort Wayne Police Department and the Federal Bureau of Investigation conducted a variety of activities for camp participants.Donate Now

 We encourage you to nominate a youth and/or high school coach for the Pro Football Mini Camp Coach of the Year Award, presented annually during the coach’s clinic.
 The 2016 winners: Matt Alt of the Police Athletic League (PAL) and Mark Koehlinger of Concordia High School.Coach's Award Nomination